kyverno/KDP/proposals/cleanup.md

 In this proposal, Kyverno may function as a clean-up controller allowing it to identify and scavenge resources.
 There are two proposed capabilities which would be used to effect a clean-up.

-1. Use of two specific annotations which may be set on any resource:
+1. Use of two specific labels which may be set on any resource:
-   - `kyverno.io/ttl`: Sets the time-to-live a resource may have which functions as a count-down timer starting from the time at which the annotated resource was either created or when the annotation was assigned.
+   - `kyverno.io/ttl`: Sets the time-to-live a resource may have which functions as a count-down timer starting from the time at which the annotated resource was either created or when the label was assigned.
 Value is a string and units are given in either minutes, hours, or days.
 Ex., `kyverno.io/ttl: 30m`, `kyverno.io/ttl: 30d`
    - `kyverno.io/expires`: Sets the absolute date and time at which clean-up should proceed.
 Must conform to ISO 8601 standards.
 Ex., `kyverno.io/expires: 2022-08-04T00:30:00Z`, `kyverno.io/expires: 2022-09-30`
 2. Use of a new rule type tentatively called `cleanup` which will execute in background mode on a schedule given in cron format.
 The rule will reuse existing Kyverno policy expression paradigms and capabilities to minimize introduced complexity.

 The functional requirements of both capabilities are defined below.

 ```
-1. Annotations:
+1. Labels:
     a. kyverno.io/ttl
         i. must support minimally 1m.
 No seconds.
 Duration units are m, h, or d.
         ii.
 Must allow both assignment to new (incoming) resources as well as assignment to existing resources